 He liked what he found here, which can’t have been much!
 He filed a Land Claim in 1866 and was granted 150 acres, though it took 4 years to get it (not much has changed in bureaucracy in all that time) Here he built Bell House, hence today’s name for the location Bell Hill.

-John married a Scottish girl named Sarah Anne and they had the first white wedding here.
+John married a Scottish girl named Sarah Anne and they had the first registered wedding here.
 They raised five children.
 It became known locally that ‘Travelers would always find a warm welcome and a good meal at Bell house’ and at Nourish we aim to continue that tradition and hope many will come and experience John and Sarah’s legacy.

 “The greatest fine art of the future will be the making of a comfortable living from a small piece of land.”